 Video Marketing Tip #6: Have A Clear Call To Action

 Next, identify the precise action you want your audience to take after seeing your video.
 Popular calls to action include a prompt to place an order, send a content form, subscribe to an email list, or purchase your product in-store.
 Whatever action you’d like your audience to take, spell it out for your audience in black and white – tell them exactly what you’d like them to do.
 Build up excitement about your product/service during your video, then, when your audience relates and feels good about what your brand stands for, tell them exactly how to interact with you, where to find your product, or what to click in order to convert.
 Again, convey your unique value to the customer, and play up on the FOMO of going another minute without your product.

-Get Found with Good SEO
+Video Marketing Tip #6: Get Found With Good SEO

 Creating the perfect marketing video will only get you so far.
 Tag your video with meaningful tags, write clear and descriptive titles and descriptions, and follow SEO best practices to ensure your video is seen.
 Share on social media, and if your budget allows, promote your video with social media ads (social media ads can also be a great way to target extremely targeted, specific demographics based on a user’s social profile.
 Hosting your videos on your own domain is also critical for maximum SEO power.
 Link your video to other video playback landing pages and content.
 Iff you’re feeling extra fancy, add transcriptions where possible into the HTML of your video’s landing page.
 Lastly, make sure your social channels are clearly visible to the viewer at all times, and add share buttons to your landing pages to encourage others to share your content.

 Adding a video transcript the description of your video can support SEO goals for both your video and your brand.
 Make sure to include contextual keywords in this description / transcript as well.
 Learn more about Video SEO.